MoAly98/everwillow/docs/introduction.md

 # Introduction

-This guide explains how everwillow helps you fit statistical models using a simple, intuitive workflow.
+Everwillow is a statistical inference library for high-energy physics built on JAX pytrees and optimistix optimizers.
+This guide explains how to use everwillow's fitting API, the first of several planned inference tools.

 ## Overview

-Everwillow takes your model parameters (organized as a pytree) and finds the values that minimize your negative log-likelihood.
+Everwillow provides a simple workflow for statistical inference tasks.
+Currently, the library focuses on parameter fitting—taking your model parameters (organized as a pytree) and finding values that minimize your negative log-likelihood.
+Future releases will add profile likelihood scans, hypothesis tests, and limit setting.

 The library handles all the complexity of parameter management internally while giving you a clean, flexible API.

 ## The Fitting Workflow

-Here's how everwillow processes your fit request:
+Here's how everwillow processes a fit request:

 ```{figure} images/user_workflow.svg
 :alt: Everwillow fitting workflow